 Let me start by saying that, for defense against bears, practically any firearm is better than none at all.
 Marauding bears have been killed by .22 rimfire pocket pistols; not very often, but it has been done by an Eskimo woman I happen to know about.
-However, the purpose of this article is to suggest far better and more reliable firearm choices for protection in bear country.
+However, the purpose of this article is to suggest better and more reliable firearm choices for protection in bear country.

 Based on the rather extensive research conducted by Edward A. Matunas, the average adult male black bear is estimated to weigh about 300 pounds.
-The average adult male grizzly bear is estimated to weigh about 700 pounds, with large Alaskan Brown bears scaling 1,000 pounds or even more.
+The average adult male grizzly bear is estimated to weigh about 700 pounds, with large Alaskan Brown bears scaling 1,000 pounds or more.
 The average adult male polar bear weighs around 900 pounds.

-In some areas, including most of the lower 48 US states, the black bear is the top of the food chain predator.
+In many areas, including most of the lower 48 US states, the black bear is the top of the food chain predator.
 Black bears attack more humans than the other species combined, undoubtedly because they live in areas where they are much more likely to encounter people.
 They cannot be taken lightly, especially around campgrounds and other areas where they forage for human food and trash.
 Although they are omnivorous, black bears are still predators, well equipped to kill animals our size.

-For our purposes, grizzly, brown and polar bears can be taken as a group, as their sizes overlap considerably and all three must be taken seriously by anyone trespassing in their domain.
+For our purposes, grizzly, brown and polar bears can be taken as a group ("great bears"), as their sizes overlap considerably and all three must be taken seriously by anyone trespassing in their domain.
 They are used to having their way and they naturally prey on animals that are often much larger than human beings.

 Adequate stopping power requires that the projectile have sufficient caliber (cross sectional area), penetration and deliver sufficient energy to get the job done.
 It is ideal if the bullet is of the controlled expansion type to maximize shock and tissue destruction, but it must not break-up on heavy bones.

 An exception to the desirability of controlled expansion bullets might be the projeciles sometimes used in big bore handguns, shotguns and low velocity rifle cartridges, such as the standard pressure .45-70.
 These are sometimes used with "solid" (non-expanding) bullets to maximize penetration.
 When push comes to shove, adequate penetration is more important than expansion, although both are desirable to maximize stopping power.
 Note that there is no need to use solid bullets in high-pressure .45-70 loads, as these essentially equal .450 Marlin ballistics.